 Diclofenac sodium topical solution (Pennsaid 2%)

-Diclofenac sodium (Pennsaid 2%) is a topical solution used for knee pain.
-You rub it on your knee to relieve the pain.
+Diclofenac sodium (Pennsaid 2%) and 1.5% are topical solutions used for knee pain.
+You rub it on your knee to relieve pain.

 Corticosteroids are also called steroids.
 They come as oral and injectable drugs.
 These drugs can help reduce inflammation in RA.
 They may also help reduce the pain and damage caused by inflammation.
 These drugs aren’t recommended for long-term use.